Home » Hawaii Travel Tips » Best Things to Do » 27 Incredible Things to do in Lihue, Kauai

 12. See Wailua Falls

-One of the most popular Kauai waterfalls is Wailua Falls because it’s easily accessible and often featured in magazines.
+One of the most popular Kauai waterfalls is Wailua Falls.
+That’s because it’s easily accessible and often featured in magazines.
 It’s one of the top spots for sightseeing in Lihue.

 Top 11 Best Kauai Waterfalls you Should Visit featured by top Hawaii travel blog, Hawaii Travel with Kids: Wailua Falls is one of the best Kauai waterfalls and a top Kauai attraction